 Response.
 DEQ agrees and is proposing to change 340-041-0345(6)(a) in response to this comment.

 Comment #68.
-DEQ’s finding that “the fishing use and associated human health criterion for mercury cannot be obtained in the waters of the women basin in the next 20 years” is flawed.
-Without nonpoint source controls, the underline uses and criteria will never be met.
+DEQ’s finding that “the fishing use and associated human health criterion for mercury cannot be attained in the waters of the Willamette Basin in the next 20 years” is flawed.
+Without nonpoint source controls, the underlying uses and criteria will never be met.

 Response.
-DEQ has provided justification in supporting documentation that the human health criterion for methyl-mercury will not be remedied in the next 20 years based on findings in the updated TMDL that it will take decades to implement activities (including nonpoint source controls) needed to meet load allocations under the TMDL.
+DEQ has provided justification in the supporting documentation that the human health criterion for methyl-mercury cannot be remedied within the next 20 years, which is the term of the variance.
+Based on findings in the updated TMDL and additional information cited in the variance support document, it will take a very long time to meet the underlying criterion.
+The Willamette Basin mercury TMDL indicates that it will take decades to implement activities (including nonpoint source controls) needed to meet load allocations under the TMDL.
+Nonpoint source controls are addressed in the TMDL.

+In addition, the runoff of precipitation and snowmelt into streams and some level of erosion and sediment transport into and by streams are also natural process upon which flowing streams and stable channels depend.
+Therefore, it may not be possible to achieve the underlying criterion until dry and wet deposition of mercury from the atmosphere is also significantly reduced.
+This is expected to be a very long term process.
 DEQ has not made changes in response to this comment.

 Comment #69.
 DEQ’s finding that mercury sources cannot be remedied is flawed because DEQ has not evaluated whether it can use the state’s non-point source authority to remedy the erosion of native soils such that the use and criterion can be met.

 Response.
-DEQ has provided justification in supporting documentation that the human health criterion for methyl-mercury will not be remedied in the next 20 years based on findings in the updated TMDL that it will take decades to implement activities (including nonpoint source controls) needed to meet load allocations under the TMDL.
-DEQ has not made changes in response to this comment.
+Please see response to comment #68.

 Comment #70.
 340-041-0345(6)(a)